 The St Pius X School Curriculum is based on the requirements of the NZ Educational Guidelines within the context of a Catholic School Philosophy.
-Our children are helped to prepare for their effective participation and contribution to society by receiving instruction in The Essential Learning Areas of:

 - Relating to others

 - Participating and Contributing

 The competencies focus on the ongoing development of the individual identity as a person who thinks and acts autonomously and appropriately in certain ways and in diverse contexts.
 Our curriculum is designed to educate the whole child and to cater to each child’s strengths and abilities.
 We are fully committed to developing the intellectual capacity of each child and ensuring that they experience success in their quest for learning.